 Done slightly in the Cowboy Bebop dub.
 When tracking down a hacker, Faye remarks that their target is probably a smelly nerd, rather than using the term Otaku.
-This was changed back to its original comment in later runs.
+The DVD release and the later uncut broadcast has the original line.

 Probably both the archetypal and ironically least obvious example: In the North American dub of Ranma ˝ produced by Viz Media, all of the classical Japanese poetry quoted by Tatewaki Kuno has been skillfully replaced with near-perfect equivalents from William Shakespeare.
 This has been done so meticulously that for many years fanon held Kuno to be a devotee of the Bard.

 Another is referring to Shampoo and Cologne's village as "The Village of Chinese Amazons", which aside from being noted for its 'female warriors' (literal translation) has very few tropes to the usual depiction of Greek Amazons.

 The name of Ryōga's dog, Shirokuro, refers to the dog's fur colors ("shiro" means white and "kuro" means black).
 Viz's translation of the manga changed the dog's name to Checkers, which sounds similar to Shirokuro, retains the meaning about fur colors, and also sounds like a dog's name.
 Viz's subtitles translated the name more literally, as Black'n'White.